Gambling and online casinos in Saudi Arabia

 - maintaining anonymity.

-and tightened AML regulations, but the demand for crypto gambling continues to grow.
+In 2023, the authorities blocked more than 200 sites related to cryptocasino and tightened AML rules, but the demand for crypto gambling continues to grow.

 Social and cultural aspect

-and any manifestations of excitement are considered a moral violation.
+Saudi society is extremely religious, and any manifestations of excitement are considered a moral violation.

-a division of worldviews appeared:- the older generation - for strict sharia and complete taboo;
+However, with the advent of a new generation focused on digital technologies, a division of worldviews appeared:- the older generation - for strict sharia and complete taboo;

 - young people - for access to "international entertainment," including sports and e-sports.